A Goat's Tail

 A Goat's Tail is a 2006 British-Ghanaian film and is the directorial debut feature of Julius Amedume who also wrote the script.

 The film won the Best Feature award at the 2007 Los Angeles Pan African Film Festival.

 Plot

 A young taxi driver named Kojo, is awoken on his break by a woman named Cynthia.
 Cynthia is a young actress visiting Ghana and hires Kojo as her guide around, their interaction ends with a sexual rendezvous.
 Cynthia reluctantly invites Kojo to the United Kingdom to live out his dream as a poet.
-He soon understands that it is not all what it seems as he encounters an underworld of drug culture.
+He soon understands that it is not all as it seems as he encounters an underworld of drug culture.